patrykcieslak/stonefish/docs/comms.rst

 An acoustic modem is an underwater communication device based on an acoustic transducer.
 When creating an acoustic modem it is required to specify an id of the acoustic node it will be connected to.
 During the acoustic communication the directional characteristics of both the sender and the receiver are used to determine if both nodes can see each other.
-Moreover, an occlusion test is performed as default, to take into account obstacles in the path of the acoustic beam.
+Moreover, an occlusion test is performed as default, to take into account the obstacles located on the path of the acoustic beam.
 The occlusion test can be disabled (it has to be done for both communicating nodes).

 .. code-block:: xml